mcneel/developer.rhino3d.com/content/en/guides/eto/tree-grid-view/_index.md

 ### Reloading Data

 Generally `ObservableCollection<T>` is used to inform the UI of changes when the collection is changed.
-It is not possible to use an `ObservableCollection<t>` for a TreeGridView as a Tree structure is required, hence `TreeGridStore` is used.
+It is not possible to use an `ObservableCollection<T>` for a TreeGridView as a Tree structure is required, hence a `TreeGridItemCollection` is used.

 TreeGridView offers two reload options `ReloadItem()` which reloads 1 item (optionally including children)  and `ReloadData()` which reloads _everything_.

-Reloading an ENTIRE GridView due to 1 cell changing is very inefficient, using ReloadItem is much more efficient.
+Reloading an ENTIRE TreeGridView due to 1 cell changing is very inefficient, using ReloadItem is much more efficient.

 ## Creating a responsive Tree Grid View UI
 Now that you're aware of the principles, it'd be good to see a fully implemented TreeGridView in action.